BORN IN THE YEARS 2013-2014:

 BORN IN THE YEARS 2011-2012

 Boys Elite Soccer League and Girls Elite Soccer League.
 Two practices and one game per week.
-Each team wears the uniform a professional team (Manchester United, Real Madrid, etc.), which is included in the league fee.
+Each team wears the uniform of a professional team (Manchester United, Real Madrid, etc.), which is included in the league fee.
 The focus is on the early stages of the FC Alliance curriculum, which develops beginner and intermediate skills, while providing advanced players additional training.
 March 4 - May 11.
 Outdoors at Alliance Park and Watt Road.
 Indoors at D1 Indoor Sports.
 Licensed and trained professional coaches. $215 per player includes complete uniform.
 Register HERE.

 BORN IN THE YEARS 2000-2010.